sentient88/GetdataProject/README.md

 - Create a data set that computes the mean of each variable for each group

-- Note: This will result in a tidy data set which meets the following criteria :
+- Note : This will result in a tidy data set which meets the following criteria :

 	* Each variable forms a column
 	* Each observation forms a row
 	* Each type of observation unit forms a table

-- Note: The above criteria is referenced from the 'Tidy Data' paper by Hadley Wickham
+- Note : The above criteria is referenced from the 'Tidy Data' paper by Hadley Wickham